remagart/Android_Practice/README.md

 # Android_Practice
-This is practice for Android with Java.
+These are practices for Android with Java.

-## Sorted the project that I even finished
+## Sorted the projects that I even finished

 - android_HW4_datepicker_20180626
 - android_practice_mydialog_20180621